matmar-91/burp-cli-scan/README.md

 supported by burp suite: HTML or XML.

 ### Build
-In order to build this extension just clone the repo and run `mvn clean compile assembly:single`.
+In order to build this extension you need to have java and maven installed.
+Then just clone the repo and run `mvn clean compile assembly:single`.
 After running this successfully `./target` folder should appear with `burp-cli-scan.jar` file within.

 ### Usage
 In order to run this extension you should first run Burp Suite manually and add it in the extender tab.